-Srinagar Diary is a post written by Arvind, a colleague of mine who recently spent a week in Srinagar.
-I believe every word he has written as I had seen the fear and anxiety in Arvind’s eyes just before he left for Srinagar.
+Srinagar Diary is a post written by Arvind, a colleague of mine who recently spent a week in the capital of Kashmir.
+I believe every word he has written as I had seen the fear and anxiety in Arvind’s eyes just before he left for the state capital.
 Arvind your words made me feel nostalgic.
 I feel like going back to the valley where I had the good fortune of spending a bit of my childhood.

 On my way to the airport, I was greeted by people looking very cheerful despite the hardship they had to undergo all the years.

-The wide and beautiful road that took me to the City center looked so normal.
+The wide and beautiful road that took me to the city center looked so normal.
 And made me feel as if I was in a Delhi suburb.
 It was only after I saw security personnel every 100 yards, which made all the difference.
-Srinagar, a city that once was the toast of Bollywood producers and the honeymooners alike, today looked like a protected bride.
+The city that once was the toast of Bollywood producers and the honeymooners alike, today looked like a protected bride.
 The people, however, made all the difference with their warmth and generous smile.
-Even the coldest winter in a decade (-6.5 degrees celsius temperature) could not take away this warmth.
+Even the coldest winter in a decade (-6.5 degrees Celsius temperature) could not take away this warmth.

 Dal Lake, Srinagar

 The next day I visited Dal Lake.
 And was pained to see almost all houseboats with a Vacant board hanging outside the majestic boats.
 A top tourist destination for years was reduced to this state.
 This was only due to unfound fears of people like me who now prefer to visit other countries than a holiday in Kashmir.
 The state has everything to offer.
 And can easily offer tough competition to Swiss locales which we see in Yash Chopra films.
 The place has people with large hearts.
 This makes a big difference when it comes to tourism.
 I could hardly see any form of terrorism or experience anti-India bashing throughout the five days I was in Srinagar.